Garbage Collection or Serialization? Between a Rock and a Hard Place!: Evaluation

-Next, we discuss \gc time and the percentage of heap consumed by the old generation for PR with Spark-SD and \tc (heap size is equal to 10\% of D) in Figure~\ref{fig:jstat} (a) and (b).
-We observe similar behavior in the other workloads but omit the full results due to space constraints.
+To examine pressure on the managed heap, Figure~\ref{fig:jstat} shows \gc behavior for PR with Spark-SD and \name{} with a 64\:GB heap.
+We examine the execution time for each minor and major \gc cycle and monitor the percentage of the old generation consumed by cached objects.
 We note that Spark-SD suffers from frequent major \gc cycles.
-There are 171 cycles of major \gc, with each cycle requiring on average 3.7 secs.
-Each cycle in Spark-SD can only reclaim 10\% of the old generation objects (0-3000 seconds), as the remaining objects are live cached objects.
-In contrast, \tc performs only 13 major \gc cycles.
-During each cycle, \tc moves to H2 on average 28,523 objects (out of 313,751 total cached objects) and up to 60\% of the old generation objects, reducing stress on the \gc.
-Each cycle in \tc takes on average 16 seconds, and a large portion of it is due to I/O during the compaction phase.
-Finally, transferring objects directly from the young generation to \tc reduces total minor \gc time by 38\% compared to Spark-SD.
-This reduction of the minor \gc time (shown in the figure) is because \tc requires scanning fewer cards that track old-to-young references because fewer objects are in the old generation than Spark-SD.
+There are 171 major \gc cycles, each requiring, on average, 3.7\:s.
+Each cycle in Spark-SD reclaims 10\% of the old generation objects (0-3000\:s in Figure~\ref{fig:jstat}), as the remaining objects are live cached objects.
+However, \name{} performs only 13 major \gc cycles.
+Each cycle in \name{} takes, on average, 16\:s.
+More than 70\% is due to I/O during the compaction phase of major \gc.
+Finally, moving objects directly from the young generation to H2 reduces total minor \gc time by 38\% compared to Spark-SD.
+This reduction is because \name{} scans fewer cards that track old-to-young references than Spark-SD.
+We omit similar results for other workloads due to space constraints.